chriskalos/cult-records/README.md

 ## Current functionality

 The home page uses a reusable Bootstrap layout with shared header and footer templates.
+It displays a responsive product list populated from in-memory Python data.

 ## Run locally